omidarmat/onLearn/sql.md

 ### `WHERE` with `JOIN`

 Imagine you are going to write a query to answer this question: Users can comment on photos that they posted.
 List the url and contents for every photo/comment where this occured.
-This is easily solved by using a joins along with the `WHERE` statement.
+This is easily solved by using a `JOIN` along with the `WHERE` statement.
 This means that you should basically try to find photos and comments that have the same `user_id`, which means users that have commented under their own photos.

 The way to go is to first join the comments and photos tables where the comment's `photo_id` equals the `id`s in the photos table.
 This will give us the comments that are posted under some specific photos.
 Now in this joined table, we would want to find records where the `user_id` in both comments and photos are the same.